$54.99 $74.99 Buy It Now

 3. Focus Stacking: If the comet appears blurry in a single shot, consider using focus stacking technique.
 Take multiple shots at different focus points and blend them together in post-processing to create a sharp final image.

-See also Best dslr camera under 7000
+See also Best mid range nikon dslr camera

 Capture the Comet